 '''

 if let cb = costs["Bread"] {

 . cost += cb

 . } else {

-. print("Cannot find any Bread")
+. println("Cannot find any Bread")

 . }

 Cannot find any Bread

 '''

-Other boolean expressions can include the true and false literals, and any expression that conforms to the BooleanType protocol, the == and != equality operators, the === and !== identity operators, as well as the <, <=, >, and >= comparison operators.
+Other boolean expressions can include any expression that conforms to the BooleanType protocol, the equality operators == and !=, the identity operators == and !==, as well as the comparison operators <, <=, >, >=.
 The is type operator provides a test to see whether an element is of a particular type.

 The difference between the equality operator and the identity operator is relevant for classes or other reference types.
-The equality operator asks Are these two values equivalent to each other?, whereas the identity operator asks Are these two references equal to each other?
+The equality operator asks "Are these two values equivalent to each other?" whereas the identity operator asks "Are these two references equal to each other?"

-There is a boolean operator that is specific to Swift, which is the ~= pattern match operator.
+There is a boolean operator specific to Swift, which is the ~= pattern match operator.
 Despite the name, this isn't anything to do with regular expressions; rather, it's a way of asking whether a pattern matches a particular value.
 This is used in the implementation of the switch block, which is covered in the next section.

-As well as the if statement, there is a ternary if expression that is similar to other languages.
-After a condition, a question mark (?) is used followed by an expression to be used if the condition is true, then a colon (:) followed by the false expression:
+In addition to the if statement, there is a ternary if expression similar to other languages.
+After a condition, a question mark (?) is used, followed by an expression to be used if the condition is true, then a colon (:) followed by the false expression: